J040C4MP05/J040C4MP05/README.md

 A repository contains all of your project's files, revision history, and collaborator discussion.

 J040C4MP05 /
-￼
-￼
-Public
-Anyone on the internet can see this repository

-￼
-Private
-You choose who can see and commit to this repository

-￼Create a new repository

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...